 The assumed technology also implies that the choice between currency and stored value takes a particularly simple form.
 The cost of using currency is the interest foregone while it is in use.
 The cost of stored value is simply the resource cost described above.
-By assuming that government currency is costless, I am abstracting from many of the factors mentioned in the previous section such as physical convenience, currency handling costs, and employee theft.
-Costless currency simplifies the presentation without loss of generality.
-In the appendix I describe a model in which there are private costs of handling currency and show that Proposition 1 below still holds.
-One could also modify the model to include government currency costs, as in Lacker (1993).
-The appendix also contains a model in which stored value substitutes for other more costly means of payment such as checks or credit cards; Proposition 1 holds in that model as well.

-I can now begin describing the model more formally.7
+Thus I am abstracting from many of the factors mentioned in the previous section such as physical convenience, currency handling costs, and employee theft; I comment on these below.
+I can now begin describing the model more formally.